-This ten minute homemade teriyaki sauce is going to knock your socks off!
-So much tastier than bottled, it is a luscious tangy sauce that adds so much flavor to your chicken, salmon, stir fries and more.
+This ten minute homemade teriyaki sauce is so much tastier than bottled, with sweet and tangy flavor that will take your chicken, salmon, and stir-fries to the next level!

-Some things are so much better made from scratch, and teriyaki is definitely one of them.
-This homemade teriyaki sauce is going to have you licking your fingers and possibly your plate too because it's so damn good!
+This homemade teriyaki sauce is going to have you licking your fingers and possibly your plate too because it's sooo tasty!

 - it works as a stir fry sauce, a marinade, or a glaze